 She has worked on her paper a lot this week.
 (She is no longer working on the paper.)

-Past Perfect: had + past participle.
+Had + past participle.
 There is no plural form for “had,” so it will work for all subjects.
-This form indicates that something happened in the past for and has completed.
+This form indicates that something happened in the past and has completed.

-She had seen the movie once already before seeing it with me.
+She had seen the movie before reading the book.
 (Don’t get confused by seen, which is the past participle of “see.”
 Both her seeing the movie and you seeing the movie together has been completed.)

 She will have been in college for ten years before graduating with a Ph.D.
 (Although the time period may have started in the past, the “completion” point is in the future.)